15 GRE Math Practice Questions with Explanations

 Magoosh GRE Math Practice Questions

 Don’t worry—Magoosh is here to help!
 The GRE math practice questions in this post will help you identify which areas you need to work on and how well you’re prepared for the exam.
 Keep going for an in-depth look at 15 easy, medium, and hard GRE quantitative practice questions with answers and explanations.
-If you want to further assess your skill level in the Quant sections, head over to our GRE Quantitative Diagnostic Test!

 GRE Math Practice Questions: What to Expect

-For each of the five question types you’ll see in the GRE Quant section, we’ve included easy, medium, and hard questions for you to try.
-For every question in our product, Magoosh tracks how students perform on it so we can make sure each question is perfectly calibrated to mirror the real GRE!
+For each of the five question types that you’ll see on the GRE Quant section, we’ve included easy, medium, and hard practice questions for you to try.

 Question Type Easy Medium Hard